BMA is acting like a cartel and threatening future of NHS, Wes Streeting says

 “They are increasingly behaving in cartel-like behaviour, and they threaten not just the recovery of the NHS under this government, they threaten the future of the NHS full stop.
 And I think that is a morally reprehensible position to be in.”

-Mr Streeting was applauded, including by NHS England chief executive Sir Jim Mackey.
+Mr Streeting was applauded for his comments, including by NHS England chief executive Sir Jim Mackey.

 NHS figures show that consultant average full-time equivalent earnings are £127,540 a year.

+“The Secretary of State should recognise the importance of demonstrating that the Government values the NHS workforce, not blaming them for taking action when their pay’s value remains a fifth below where it was in 2008, and doctors struggle to find work even as patients wait many months to see a doctor.

+“There will be a way to end this dispute, and like any professional association and trade union, we are first and foremost interested in getting back around the table with Government to negotiate properly and reach a solution on both jobs and pay for the benefit of all.”

-Mr Streeting also said he believed “we can still cut waiting times to 18 weeks by the end of this Parliament, something few thought possible when we made the commitment in opposition.”
+Earlier, Mr Streeting told the conference he believed “we can still cut waiting times to 18 weeks by the end of this Parliament, something few thought possible when we made the commitment in opposition.”

-Last month, figures published by NHS England revealed the waiting list for routine hospital treatment had risen for the third month in a row.

 It comes after analysis by the Health Foundation in September found the Government will fall short on the 18-week pledge if current trends continue.